 The only way to make your declutter last is to stop buying stuff!

 However hard you try, new things do sneak their way into the home.

 So to counteract this, if something new comes into your home, look for something of at least equal size that has to go!

-Another incentive to clearing out the clutter is if you can make some extra money from it.
+Another incentive to clear out the clutter is if you can make some extra money from it.

-Once you’ve got the big stuff done a space to spare in your biggest areas of hassle, it’s easier to see the benefits of decluttering a little every day.
+Once you’ve got the big stuff done and created more space in your home, it’s easier to see the benefits of decluttering a little every day.

-You could be systematic and go through each small area, but I find I now instinctively spot stuff we don’t need as I go round the house and drop it into a basket to go to our local charity shop every month.
+You could be systematic and go through each small area, but I find I now instinctively spot stuff we don’t need as I go around the house and drop it into a basket to go to our local charity shop every month.

 Now don’t get me wrong!

-Our house is a work in progress, lots still needs to go.
-But wherever I’ve used these simple decluttering tips, its stayed tidier, more organised and clutter-free.
+Our home is a work in progress; lots still need to go.
+But wherever I’ve used these simple decluttering tips, our home stayed tidier, more organised and clutter-free for longer.